sagemath/trac_to_gh/Issue 4833.md

 # Issue 4833: sage -upgrade should complain when queues are used and patches are applied

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4833

 Original creator: jason